Sindry-Manufacturing/OpenPyrojet-Jetpack/README.md

 ## FAQ

-- Q: The ESP32 is stuck "Connecting..." while trying to flash the firmware.
+#### The ESP32 is stuck "Connecting..." while trying to flash the firmware.
-- A: Some ESP32 devices have a different USB/UART implementation.
+Some ESP32 devices have a different USB/UART implementation.
 To flash, press the "boot" or "reset" button every 1 to 2 seconds until firmware flashing continues.

-- Q: The WiFi configuration page says "Failed to save."
+#### The WiFi configuration page says "Failed to save."
-- A: WiFi disconnected in the meanwhile.
+WiFi disconnected in the meanwhile.
 Reconnect WiFi to the "OpenPyrojet" network and press the Save button again.

 ## License